-Beginning dates for priority registration each semester are available online on the admissions page of the college's website.
+Beginning dates for priority registration each semester are available online on the Admissions & Records page on the IVC website under Important Dates and Deadlines.
 The student's specific registration time is available online through the Student Portal.

 Registration is not complete until all fees-including enrollment, material, health and, when appropriate, nonresident tuition fees-have been paid.
 Registration after the semester begins will be handled as follows: